Download, Installation and Activation

 The

-flag is required to run cunoFS on Macs with Apple Silicon.Within the Docker container (using
+--platform linux/amd64flag is required to run cunoFS on Macs with Apple Silicon.Within the Docker container (using

 The installation will prompt you to set the

-environment variable to the installation directory.
+CUNO_ROOTenvironment variable to the installation directory.
 This is not always necessary when using cunoFS, but it will make it easier to follow the steps in this guide.

 cunoFS can be used in a virtual machine, a Docker container, or within the Windows Subsystem for Linux (WSL2).
 WSL installs Ubuntu by default, so the installation instructions for Debian may be used; or the Scripted Installer can be used.
 You will then be able to use cunoFS with Linux applications installed in WSL.